 Former Congressman Joe Walsh

 Joe Walsh previously served as U.S. Representative for Illinois’s 8th congressional district.
-His platform supports repealing Obamacare, end the Trump administration policy of separating migrant children, pro-life, respecting faith-based opposition to same-sex couples and market-based solutions to education reform and urban poverty.
+Walsh’s platform supports repealing Obamacare, end the Trump administration policy of separating migrant children, pro-life, respecting faith-based opposition to same-sex couples and market-based solutions to education reform and urban poverty.

 “Any Republican who remains silent today in the face of this President’s lawlessness, abuse of power and attacks on our democratic institutions, can forget about their 2024 ambitions,” Walsh said in a Twitter post.